openvinotoolkit/training_extensions/docs/source/explanation/algorithms/classification/multi_class_classification.rst

 +-----------------------+---------+---------+-------+---------+--------+---------+

 .. note::
     This result can vary greatly depending on the image selected for each class.
-Also, since there are few labeled settings for the Semi-SL algorithm, some model results may not be as expected.
+Also, since there are few labeled settings for the Semi-SL algorithm, Some models may require larger datasets for better results.

 ************************
 Self-supervised Learning